 - In a large mixing bowl, add all ingredients and whisk to combine.

-- Place the bundt mold on a sheet pan for support prior to pouring any batter in.
+- Place the bundt mold on a sheet tray for support prior to pouring any batter in.
 Slowly and evenly pour the batter into the mold.

 - Place in the oven and bake for 55 minutes.